a-laughlin/ToC/README.md

 ### TOC Structure and Default Sections

 TOC is simple.
 There is only one function to call: ```TOC()```, and it accepts one argument: a Table of Contents object ```TOC({})```.
 Each Table of Contents object contains sections to organize your code by.
-TOC provides some default sections: scripts, locations, and functions.
+TOC provides some default sections: scripts, locations, and functions, and you can write your own if those don't suit you.
 Here's a simple Table of Contents using the defaults:

 ```JavaScript
 TOC({